emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 #### Deprecations in Ember.js 3.2

-Three new deprecations are introduces in Ember.js 3.2:
+Three new deprecations are introduced in Ember.js 3.2:

 - Use of `Ember.Logger` is deprecated.
 You should replace any calls to `Ember.Logger` with calls to `console`.
 Read more about this deprecation on the [deprecation page.](https://emberjs.com/deprecations/v3.x#toc_ember-console-deprecate-logger)
 - The `Router#route` private API has been renamed to `Router#_route` to avoid collisions with user-defined